How Internet Slang Evolves: From SMS to TikTok - The Complete Journey

 The pattern: Social media slang signaled community membership:

-- Facebook "poke" — Community interaction signal
+- Facebook "poke" β Community interaction signal

-- Twitter hashtags — Community categorization
+- Twitter hashtags β Community categorization

-- Instagram "aesthetic" — Community identity expression
+- Instagram "aesthetic" β Community identity expression

 Why it evolved: Social media created communities where language signaled belonging.
+Using the right slang was less about saving time and more about proving you were part of the in-group.

 The result: Identity-driven slang that expressed community membership.